getsentry/sentry-dart/README.md

 ## Versions

+Versions `3.0.0` and higher support Flutter for mobile, Flutter for web, command-line, desktop, and AngularDart.

 `>=2.0.0 <3.0.0` is the range of versions that support Flutter for mobile and Dart VM only.

-Versions `3.0.0` and higher supports Flutter for mobile, Flutter for web, command-line, and AngularDart.

 Versions `<2.0.0` are deprecated.